smorad/um_cisc_7404/06_value.typ

 Works well with deep neural networks #pause

 Researchers are still improving it#footnote[_Simplifying Deep Temporal Difference Learning._ ICLR.
-2024.] #pause
+2024.] #footnote[_Exclusively Penalized Q-Learning for Offline Reinforcement Learning._ NeurIPS.
+2025.] #pause

 In fact, our lab is using it in our research right now #pause